The UC San Diego Library offers a suite of data curation services, including, among others:

 - Obtaining permanent identifiers for data

-- Data sharing and discovery through the UCSD Library Digital Collections
+- Data sharing and discovery through the UC San Diego Library Digital Collections

 - Long-term, secure preservation of archival data

-The Library's Research Data Curation program, supported by IDI, is the place to start for information on these services:
+The Library's Research Data Curation program is the place to start for information on these services:

 Data documentation and sharing greatly increase the longevity and impact of your research, by making it easier for the wider community to discover and use your data.